Community Action Partnership of Orange County CA assistance programs.

 Refrigerator Replacement is rare, but may be available to eligible clients, based on guidelines.
 This free service consists of removing and disposing of the participants old refrigerator (or maybe freezer) and replacing it with a new one.

 Other utility assistance is for qualified low-income homes.
+This may include various free home repair grants.
 They can use a home energy assistance credit to pay for the current bill or to prevent a pending loss of their power or electricity service.
 The credit is applied directly to the gas or the customer’s electrical bill.
 Households can only receive financial assistance or a grant at most once per year.

 Additional program services in Orange County